duoh/docker-comprehensive-lab-guide/dockerfile-practice.md

 docker container prune
 docker image prune -a
 ```
-4. In this step we are going to use source from (apprunner-hotel-app repository)[https://github.com/aws-samples/apprunner-hotel-app] to build a container image for AWS App Runner workshop.
+4. In this step we are going to use source code from (apprunner-hotel-app repository)[https://github.com/aws-samples/apprunner-hotel-app] to build a container image and push it onto (Amazon ECR)[https://aws.amazon.com/ecr/] for further use.

 Clone repository onto Cloud9
 ```sh